PTB-MR/mrpro/docs/source/user_guide.rst

 Image processing
 ----------------
 Further processing of the reconstructed data such as quantitative parameter estimation is available.
-Our examples contain a notebooks showing how to read in DICOM images and perform qMRI parameter estimation using a non-linear optimizer: :doc:`_notebooks/qmri_sg_challenge_2024_t1`,
+Our examples contain a notebooks showing how to read in DICOM images and perform qMRI paramter estimation using a non-linear optimizer: :doc:`_notebooks/qmri_sg_challenge_2024_t1`,